wso2/labs/May-05-2020/Cloud-Native-API-Management-on-Kubernetes/README.md

     * Invoke healthcare service
     * Testing a complex integration
     * Building the maven multi-module project - The entire integration can be built using maven.
 Can easily be automated through Jenkins
+    * For testing to work, setup a hosts entry in your local machine - hospitalsvc

 ## Part 2 - Deploying services (microservices and integration services) into a kubernetes cluster